Ben435/learning-hotwire/README.md

 * Some complex user driven interaction, eg: search with suggestions
     * Works ok, had to resort to injecting strings into innerHTML.
 May try streams with it, but can't figure out how to trigger.
+    * Got some suggestions, found a nicer way to do it via Turbo-streams.
+Much nicer, and really reduces the Stimulus complexity.
 * Page transitions with maintained state, eg: search + details and back with search terms maintained
 * Form validation via streams
     * This works pretty well, but get a tieing between 2 templates, being the "streams" and the base template its validating.